Hayle Film Club

 The purpose of the Hayle Film Club is to offer a community cinema experience for townspeople and visitors as an alternative entertainment option that is also accessible and reasonably priced.
 The programme comprises a mix of recent well-received films of various genres, including British, independent, some interesting mainstream, and foreign-language titles, to appeal to an audience of all ages (although all films will not always be suitable for a general audience).
-Many of the films will have had scant exposure in West Cornwall’s local cinemas.
+Some of the films will have had scant exposure in West Cornwall’s local cinemas.

 Membership is £7.50 a year.
 This is not compulsory – non-members can turn up and buy a ticket and all are welcome.
 However, we do encourage membership as this helps to cover extra costs.
 As is legally required, we pay a non-theatrical licence fee to distributors for every film we screen, plus a room hire fee to the Passmore Edwards Institute, which means it costs us about £150 per film just to open the doors.

 A potted history

 Hayle Film Club was organised by a group of enthusiastic volunteers over the winter of 2011-12.
 We ran two trial screenings, Woody Allen’s Midnight in Paris and Terence Davies’s The Deep Blue Sea, both of which were well attended.
-A pledge of funding from Hayle Town Council with additional support from Carn to Cove allowed us to plan a first full season of monthly screenings, beginning in September 2012.
+A pledge of seed funding from Hayle Town Council with additional support from Carn to Cove allowed us to plan a first full season of monthly screenings, beginning in September 2012.